 My current research focuses on market equilibrium computation problems; one of our aims is to explain why equilibria are often reached (approximately) in real world from an algorithmic perspective.
-We study a price-udpate dynamic called tatonnement, in which price updates are distributed.
-In the recent work with Richard Cole and Nikhil Devanur, we show that for Fisher markets with any CES utility functions, tatonnement is equivalent to gradient descent on some convex potential function.
-We show that the potential function satisfies 'strong sandwiching property', which is a generalization of strong convexity (on standard metric) to Bregman divergence (a kind of asymmetric metric), in order to show that tatonnement attains linear convergence rate.
+We study a distributed price-udpate dynamic called tatonnement.
+In the recent work with Richard Cole and Nikhil Devanur, we show that for Fisher markets with CES utility functions, tatonnement is equivalent to gradient descent on some convex potential function.
+We show that the potential function satisfies 'strong sandwiching property', which is a generalization of strong convexity (on standard metric) to Bregman divergence (an asymmetric metric), so as to show that tatonnement attains quick convergence toward market equilibrium.
 Beyond the standard continuous and discrete synchronous tatonnements, we are working on asynchronous tatonnement too.

-When I did my MPhil degree in Hong Kong University of Science and Technology, I was fortunate to have Prof. Mordecai Golin as advisor.
-In my MPhil thesis, I used Mellin transform technique to solve some divide-and-conquer type recurrences exactly, which gives exact formula on varies types of weighted digital sums that appear in different algorithm analysis problems.
+When I did my MPhil in Hong Kong University of Science and Technology, I was fortunate to have Prof. Mordecai Golin as advisor.
+We used Mellin transform technique to solve some divide-and-conquer type recurrences exactly, which give exact formula on varies types of weighted digital sums that appear in different algorithm analysis problems.
 Prof. Philippe Flajolet told me in a private communication that the technique can become a standard analytical approach for comparing practical algorithms, e.g. sorting and searching.
 I welcome input from researchers working on developing practical algorithms.